openhive-network/hivemind/README.md

 Once the database is synced, Hivemind will be available for serving requests.

-To watch the logs on your console, use:
+To watch the logs on your console:

 ```
 docker logs -f hivemind